 Note: ConvertKit doesn't automatically downgrade your plan.
 If you want to go back to the lower tier, you have to send ConvertKit an email to let them know you'd like to downgrade.

 Now it's your turn

-These are my favorite tips, but there's definitely much more you can do with ConvertKit—including creating landing pages and even selling your own products.
+These are my favorite tips, but there's definitely much more you can do with ConvertKit—including creating landing pages, adding a tip jar, and even selling your own products.
 So don't be afraid to explore the platform and test things out for yourself.